 - Submit your completed online application by the deadline

 To ensure anonymity throughout the selection process, the selection committee will not have access to applicant names.
 For this reason, do not refer to your name, your campus, or anything specific to your campus (such as district, location, colors, mascot, etc.) anywhere in the application.
 Including restricted information will be cause for disqualification.

 Submissions evaluated on:

-- Clearly-stated, realistic, measurable, objectives and goals
+- Clearly stated, realistic, measurable, objectives and goals

 - Well-defined project description